 The crucial factor is to clearly define the boundaries of how Excel is used.
 The key to avoid these issues in a business intelligence context is in our opinion the separation of data storage and presentation layer: data should not be pasted directly from a data source (or even worse rekeyed) into a spreadsheet but made interactively accessible from consistent, “single version of the truth” data mart(s) that also include as much as possible key parts of the logic (especially calculations).

 Exce(l)ptional New Capabilities

-Excel offers great integration with a lot of data sources out of the box.
-One of them -although unfortunately by now not available in all editions- is Power Pivot (Vertipaq/ xVelocity engine) that enables users to connect to a data source and load millions of records into a model linked to an Excel workbook.
+Excel offers great integration with a lot of data sources: out of the box.
+One of them -fortunately again available in all editions- is Power Pivot (Vertipaq/ xVelocity engine) that enables users to connect to a data source and load millions of records into a model linked to an Excel workbook.
 This allows the users to build reports as needed based on a consistent single Power Pivot data model that can be automatically updated when the source data changes.
 In addition to data consistency another crucial aspect is security: as long as security rights are properly defined in the underlying source and the user has to authenticate, she will only ever see what she is allowed to see despite multiple users using the same report definition.

 Some examples below (and yes this is all “just” Excel…)

 The Next Level: A Two Way Client Server Solution

 Power Pivot is a great solution but it doesn’t cater for every use case particular when there are requirements to: